 Figure 9-abc—Control Information subfield format in an MLPM Control subfield

-The MLPM Link Bitmap subfield indicates the power management mode of the non-AP STA(s) affiliated with a non-AP MLD on each of the link(s) of the non-AP MLD.
-The bit position i of the MLPM Link Bitmap field corresponds to non-AP STA operating on the link with link ID equal to i and set to 1 to indicate that the power management mode of the non-AP STA is in power save mode and is set to 0 to indicate that the power management mode of the non-AP STA is active mode, except that the bit i corresponding to the non-AP STA affiliated with the non-AP MLD that transmits the frame is reserved.
+The MLPM Link Bitmap field indicates the power management mode of the non-AP STA(s) affiliated with a non-AP MLD on each of the link(s) of the non-AP MLD.
+The bit position i of the MLPM Link Bitmap field corresponds to non-AP STA operating on the link with link ID equal to i and set to 1 to indicate that the non-AP STA is in power save mode and is set to 0 to indicate that the non-AP STA is in active mode, except that the bit corresponding to the non-AP STA affiliated with the non-AP MLD that transmits the frame is reserved.

 C.3 MIB Detail